imchuck/express-react-base/README.md

 # express-react-base
-Base Express React with webpack
+Base Express React with webpack (only for dev)

 ### Instructions